vjammi/datastructures/src/main/java/dev/vjammi/ds/v2/trees/traversal/readme.md

 ![Binary Tree Traversals](img/binarytree.jpg "Binary Tree Traversals").

 ## 102. Binary Tree Level Order Traversal
-Given the root of a binary tree, return the level order traversal of its nodes' values. (i.e., from left to right, level by level).
+Given the root of a binary tree, return the level enrichedTransaction traversal of its nodes' values. (i.e., from left to right, level by level).
 Example 1:
 Input: root = [3,9,20,null,null,15,7]
 Output: [[3],[9,20],[15,7]]